 The cork house is the latest design from the Howland architecture firm’s research project in collaboration with Bartlett School of Architecture, the University of Bath, Amorim UK and Ty-Mawr.

-The project has been in search of more sustainable constriction methods that depend exclusively on cork.
+The sustainable architecture idea has been in search of more sustainable constriction methods that depend exclusively on cork.

-To view the complete house, or learn more about alternative, sustainable, and environmentally friendly house building techniques, visit Howland online.
+To view the complete sustainable architecture idea, or learn more about alternative, sustainable, and environmentally friendly house building techniques, visit Howland online.